adityaganesh/Brick-breaker-using-opencv/README.md

 move correspondingly.
 ## How did I achieve this?
 Now to achieve this one obvious thing is we need to be using image processing so we use the opencv package which is a open source package for image processing using python.
+To install this package in windows use this command in you command prompt to install the package
 ```
 pip install opencv-python